Aquanty/rtd-hgs/docs/source/index.rst

 Fluid Transfer
 ^^^^^^^^^^^^^^

-[sec:fluid_trans] This is also known as a third-type, or Cauchy boundary condition and consists of a head value at a distance and a hydraulic conductivity representing the intermediate material.
+.. _sec:fluid_trans: This is also known as a third-type, or Cauchy boundary condition and consists of a head value at a distance and a hydraulic conductivity representing the intermediate material.
 The direction of fluid flow, either in, or out, of the boundary condition, is determined